 Diet.
 In 2015, Dr. Martha Clare Morris, Rush University, published the MIND diet for health brain aging, based on years of research into nutrition, aging, and Alzheimer’s disease.
 The MIND diet emphasizes eating vegetables, nuts, fish, poultry, beans, whole grains, and berries, especially strawberries and blueberries.
 The diet also recommends limiting red meat, butter and margarine, cheese, pastries and sweets, and fried foods.
 A study of nearly 1,000 people who followed the MIND diet found those who closely followed the diet reduced their risk of developing Alzheimer’s disease by 53 percent.
 People who loosely followed the diet still saw results, reducing their risk of developing Alzheimer’s disease by 35 percent.
 Listen to Dr. Martha Clare Morris discuss the MIND diet for healthy brain aging.

 Sleep.
 Sleep is essential to healthy living.
 Dr. Barbara Bendlin, University of Wisconsin-Madison, published a study last year that found people who reported more sleepiness during the day and not feeling rested after a night of sleep showed more brain changes related to Alzheimer’s disease.
 Scientists are still trying to figure out if poor sleep causes Alzheimer’s disease-related brain changes, or if the brain changes cause sleep disturbance.
 But it is clear there is a connection.
 Aim for 7 to 9 hours of sleep each night, prioritize sleep, and start a relaxing evening routine that includes dim lights (but not smartphones, TVs, or other screens) and peaceful thoughts.
-Learn about sleep at the Alzheimer's disease connection.
+Learn about sleep and the Alzheimer's disease connection.

 Heart health.
 Scientists have long known the connection between a healthy heart and a healthy brain.
 When healthy blood flow to the brain suffers, so will your memory and thinking skills.
 A healthy diet, exercise, and quality sleep are all beneficial to heart health.
 If you smoke, quit.
 If your blood pressure, blood sugar, cholesterol, or Body Mass Index (BMI) are high, work with your doctor to bring these numbers down to healthy levels.
 Learn about the link between high blood pressure and dementia.